Sayli08/Leetcode/LCP(Binary Search).md

 - Continue until low exceeds high.

+Let's revise it to be more suitable for GitHub Markdown preview:

 # Finding the Longest Common Prefix using Binary Search

 This document explains how to find the longest common prefix among the strings "flower," "flow," and "flight" using a binary search approach.